Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Native Gold (TFC) Native Gold y < 70 Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive); Granite, Diorite, Gabbro (Igneous Intrusive) Gold Nuggets Deeper veins larger/richer.
+Native Gold (TFC) Native Gold y < 70 Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive); Granite, Diorite, Gabbro (Igneous Intrusive) Gold Nuggets; Shale pebble in Rhyolite rock Deeper veins larger/richer.
 Also by panning.
 Often with GT Magnetite Vein.

-Native Silver (TFC) Native Silver y > 90 (poor) or y < 20 (rich) Granite, Diorite (uplift); Granite, Diorite, Schist, Gneiss (deep) Silver Nuggets TFC default.
+Native Silver (TFC) Native Silver y > 90 (poor) or y < 20 (rich) Granite, Diorite (uplift); Granite, Diorite, Schist, Gneiss (deep) Silver Nuggets; Rhyolite pebble in Granite rock TFC default.
 Also by panning.

-Galena Vein (GT) Galena (Lead/Silver ore), Silver, Lead y=-15 to y=45 Granite, Gneiss Galena Nuggets (if applicable) Primary GT Lead and Silver source.
+Galena Vein (GT) Galena (Lead/Silver ore), Silver, Lead y=-15 to y=45 Granite, Gneiss Galena Nuggets; Phyllite pebble in Gneiss rock Primary GT Lead and Silver source.

 Zinc (Zn), Nickel (Ni), Bismuth (Bi), Chromium (Cr) Ores